 - Sweet Peas, Globe Artichoke, Cornflowers

 Fortunately, already growing in the existing garden are most of the plants I will need so the task is more transplanting from other areas.
-Space is always a factor to consider as well, and perhaps restraint is needed in not attempting to grow everything in the Potager the first year but can be rotated annually.
-Be careful of spreading invasive herbs such as Lemon Balm and other Mints, Borage, Comfrey, Fennel and Catnip.
+Space is always a factor to consider as well, and perhaps restraint in not attempting to grow everything in the Potager the first year but can be rotated annually.
+This year I’m more mindful of spreading invasive herbs such as Lemon Balm and other Mints, Borage, Comfrey, Fennel and Catnip.

 Title quote by Vita Sackville-West